CDMcGwire/othnell/src/pages/index.md

 always contain the currently opened section of the rules.
 The right panel will contain the active tool (currently, a mockup of the Player Sheet).

-\[Not yet implemented\] ~~If you're on a smaller display, then you can swap between the two panels at any time by swiping left and right, or by clicking or tapping the screen edges.~~

 Throughout the Ruleset, you will see <term target="demo-term">Terms like this</term>.
 Mouse over and hold (or tap on a touch device) to see a popup giving a brief explanation of the term.